urmilmodi/Announcement-Website/README.md

 # Announcement Website

-Announcement Website created for Computer Science 11 (ICS 3U0).
-We were told to make an website for an announcement system that could be used in school.
+An announcement website created for an announcement system that could be used in my high school, as a replacement of the outdated speaker system.

 ### What can it do?